HÉCTOR FAYA

 Street Photographer Based in Mexico.

-Now, as the founder of Aurora, a public policy design firm, he brings this renewed attention to his civic work.
-In both photography and strategy, he’s guided by the same question: what do we lose when we stop paying attention?
+Faya is also the founder of Aurora Policy Solutions, a public policy design firm.
+Across both strategy and photography, he returns to the same question: what do we lose when we stop paying attention?
+For him, a photograph is not a conclusion—it’s a pause.